arthurgassner/personal-site/README.md

 ### Update the website

 1. Make changes to the code
-2. Change everything is working with `npm start`
+2. Check everything is working with `npm start`
 3. Push to `main`
 > [!NOTE]
 > The GitHub Action should automatically update the website, within ~10min